Customer service and support is a crucial department that can determine -- for better or worse -- the success of an organization.

 Creating a successful customer service team

 A customer service team begins with its leader.
-A customer service manager is responsible for guiding and overseeing the team that responds to customers.
+A customer service manager guides and oversees the team that responds to customers.
 As the team lead, the customer service manager must set the tone for handling challenges and toe the line between effective employee management and customer satisfaction.

 The customer service team can be thought of as the face of the company because they serve as the mouthpiece for the rest of the organization when questions or problems arise.
 Therefore, when managers start to recruit their teams, they must find the best possible candidates.